jdf2e/nutui-react/src/packages/form/doc.en-US.md

 | resetFields | Reset form prompt state | `() => void` |
 | submit | method to submit a form for validation | `Promise` |

-`Form.useWath()`, this method will watch specified inputs and return their values.
+`Form.useWatch()`, this method will watch specified inputs and return their values.
 It is useful to render input value and for determining what to render by condition.

 ## Theming